hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 "The Genome in a Bottle consortium also plans to develop well-characterized whole genome reference materials from two genetically diverse groups: Asians and Ashkenazi Jews.
 Both reference sets will include sequenced genes from father-mother-child 'trios'" and are expected to be released in 2016 [2].

+The sequencing files we will be using for NA12878 sample have a total of ~ 4 million paired-end reads.

 ## Alignment

 Choice of alignment tool is often determined by the type of NGS application being conducted.
 We have previously used STAR for RNA-Seq data because it is fast and optimized for aligning spliced reads.
 For ChIP-Seq we used Bowtie2 to align the reads because it is fast and accurate.
 For variant calling we will use [BWA (Burrows-Wheeler Aligner)](http://bio-bwa.sourceforge.net) for alignment.